Mugwump/Big K Clinic: Day 1, First Ride

 And that’s where I’m going to break in and say that it kind of sucks for you guys.

-One of the best parts of the clinic was how much I learned when I wasn’t actually riding… and I’m not really going to share a lot of that with you.
+the clinic was how much I learned when I wasn’t actually riding… and I’m not

 The problem is, I learned most of the cool stuff by watching other riders – seeing what they did right, and what they did wrong, and how they used (or misunderstood) the directions they were given.
 In other words, I learned a lot by watching other people learn….
 And with a few exceptions, I’m not going to write about most of those lessons.